 6.2.1 After an update something stopped working

 Assuming powerline was working before update and stopped only after there are two possible explanations:

-- You have more then one powerline installation (e.g. pip and Vundle installations) and you have updated only
+• You have more then one powerline installation (e.g. pip and Vundle installations) and you have updated only one.

-one.

-- Update brought some bug to powerline.